DanielBradford/bamboo-fitness/README.md

 ## **Credits**
 ### * The structure of the site and certian features were influenced by the course material provided by Code Institute.
 ### * For example the navbar button in mobile was adopted from the "Whiskey Drop" Tutorial during the Bootstrap lessons.
+### * The QR CODE used was made with https://www.qr-code-generator.com
 ### * The photos used in this site were obtained from PEXELS and UNSPLASH as free images:
     Photo by cottonbro from Pexels (cupboard.webp))
     Photo by William Choquette from Pexels (man running ON TREADMILL)